charmee93/replication_EER1/README.md

 * `code/` contains all programs used for data preparation and empirical analysis.
 * `output/` does not contain pre-generated results.
 After the replication code is executed, the resulting tables and figures will be saved in this folder.
-* `documentation/` contains additional information about data access and file construction.

 ## Replication Procedure